The Haute Route Itinerary

 Cabane Bella Tola – Gruben

-Another straightforward walk up fields of alpine wildflowers… However, this time we are treated to views of the Weisshorn (4505m), Zinal Rothorn (4221m), and other peaks of the imperial crown. if we are lucky, we can even see the tippy top of the Matterhorn (4478m).
-After passing the steep and bouldery Meidipass, a more gentle descent brings us all the way down to Gruben, where we stay in the Schwarzhorn hotel.
+We travel another straightforward walk up fields of alpine wildflowers.
+However, this time we are treated to views of the Weisshorn (4505m), Zinal Rothorn (4221m), and other jagged peaks surrounding the Zermatt valley.
+If we are lucky, we can even see the tippy top of the Matterhorn (4478m).
+After passing the steep and bouldery Meidipass, a more gentle descent brings us down to Gruben, where we stay in the Schwarzhorn hotel.

 - Cabane Bella Tola 2347m/7700ft